slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
-+ naval@x -- Decisions: If you can’t decide, the answer is no. / If two equally difficult paths, choose the one more painful in the short term (pain avoidance is creating an illusion of equality). / Choose the path that leaves you more equanimous in the long term.
++ x@naval -- Decisions: If you can’t decide, the answer is no. / If two equally difficult paths, choose the one more painful in the short term (pain avoidance is creating an illusion of equality). / Choose the path that leaves you more equanimous in the long term.
-+ sahilbloom@x - The worst decisions in life are made when you allow your head to talk you into something when your gut already said no.
++ x@sahilbloom - The worst decisions in life are made when you allow your head to talk you into something when your gut already said no.
 > *"My brother says to never make a big decision before you take a shower."*
 > *"Se não houvesse decisoes eramos todos iguais."  -- António Simões*